prasannasagarm/tweet-web-server/README.txt

 Connecting to the server from browser
 -------------------------------------
-1. Type value in BASE_URL variable along with port (For example, I've hosted the server on AWS with domain name justchillout.in and port 8003, so the complete url would be http://justchillout.in:8003)
+1. Type value in BASE_URL variable along with port (For example, I've hosted the server on AWS with domain name google.com and port 8003, so the complete url would be http://google.com:8003)

 2. Login using twitter - this will take the user to the twitter login page